marksigilai/StockTradingApp/README.md

     git clone https://github.com/marksigilai/StockTradingApp.git

-Start the Docker Daemon
+Ensure that the Docker Daemon is running.

-In the project root directory:
+In the project root directory run the following command

     docker-compose up --scale webserver=3 --build --detach